 - 131. The Certificate Holders shall make modifications to the Facility if it is found by the NYISO or the Commission to cause reliability problems to the New York State Transmission System.
 If NYPA, Con Edison, or the NYISO bring concerns to the Commission, the Certificate Holders shall be obligated to respond to those concerns.
 The Certificate Holders shall prepare a report within forty-five (45) days of notification by DPS Staff that DPS Staff has determined that a reliability problem exists. - 132.
 No less than sixty (60) days prior to the Facility's anticipated COD, the Certificate Holders shall file with the Secretary, Operation and Maintenance Plan(s) for the Facility's Interconnection Facilities.
 The plan(s) shall be updated yearly and a copy of the updated plan(s) shall be filed with the Secretary; the plan(s) and updates shall be provided to Con Edison and NYPA. - 133.
-The Certificate Holders shall file with the Secretary, no less than sixty (60) days prior to delivery of test energy from the Facility to the Astoria Annex Substation and the Rainey Substation, a report regarding the measures taken to achieve the 1,550 MW deliverability commitment established in Condition 15(a) hereof, as well as copies of all studies, drawings, and backup documentation that support all such measures.
-The Certificate
+The Certificate Holders shall pursue the implementation of operation measures and file with the Secretary, no less than sixty (60) days prior to delivery of test energy from the Facility to the Astoria substation and the Rainey Substation, a report regarding implementation of any Special Protection System or other operational measures (collectively, "Operational Measures") designed to mitigate possible overloads from certain transmission outages, as well as copies of all studies, drawings, and backup documentation that support the design of such system.
+In addition, the Certificate Holders shall provide all documentation for the design of any such operational measures, with a complete description of all components and logic diagrams.
+Prior to delivery of test energy to the Astoria substation, the Certificate Holders shall provide documentation to DPS Staff that any Operational Measures to be used by the Facility have received all required approvals from all applicable authorities, including without limitation NYISO and NPCC.